 This course focuses on analyzing and conducting empirical research in anthropology and sociology.
 We cover the logic of research design and applications of quantitative and qualitative methods.
 Students who complete this course successfully will be prepared to conduct their own research and to evaluate other research in the social sciences.

-Required for majors; only offered each fall semester
+Required for majors; offered in fall and spring semesters

 This course focuses on the MENA (Middle East and North Africa) region and its diasporas.
 We will explore how earlier colonial conceptualizations of the “Orient” have shifted to modern academic definitions of “area.”
 We will also cover different themes—both historical and contemporary—in the anthropology of the MENA region and familiarize ourselves with ethnographic accounts and debates about various MENA countries/communities, in order to understand the diversity of cultures, religious, and ethnicities in the region and its diasporas.